JONATHAN M. BRODERICK

 - Represented a New York venture capital firm in the purchase of $900 million of distressed notes from banks in Georgia and Tennessee.

-SUZETTE “SUZY” DE LARA
+SUZETTE “SUZY” BRODERICK

 With years of legal experience, Suzy focuses on representing those who suffered injuries at the fault of others.
 She has played instrumental roles on high profile multi-million dollar personal injury lawsuits, including but not limited to: catastrophic motor vehicle collisions; wrongful death claims from motor vehicle collisions, shootings at apartment complexes and nightclubs, nursing homes, use of tobacco products, hazing, and police brutality.
-Now, she brings this experience and talent to the Broderick Law Group, PC.
+Now, she she uses this experience and talent to lead the Broderick Law Group, PC.

 Suzy is a Florida native born and raised in Miami.
 She attended Florida International University for her undergraduate degree in sociology and anthropology.
 Suzy always had a passion for helping others.
 Her degree allowed her to investigate and report on the mistreatment and disparate pay for crop pickers and day care employees, speak with underprivileged youths at detention centers, and travel to the Dominican Republic to aid disadvantaged children.
 Her experiences led her to pursue law through Atlanta’s John Marshall Law School.
 She was humbled by her past experiences and regularly gives back to her family and the community.